Last updated 31 October 2022

 The site agreement must, among other things (s 25 Manufactured Homes Act):

-- be legible, in 12-point font, precise and in plain language
+- be legible, in at least 12-point font, precise and in plain language

 - precisely identify the site where the home is located

 - set out the site rent and other charges payable, when and how they are payable and how the rent may be varied

 - stipulate the maximum number of persons who may reside on the site

 - be signed by all the parties to the agreement.